Donald Trump Jr. corresponded with WikiLeaks before election, report says

 The messages obtained by The Atlantic were turned over to congressional investigators by Trump Jr.’s attorneys.

 “Over the last several months, we have worked cooperatively with each of the committees and have voluntarily turned over thousands of documents in response to their requests,” Alan Futerfas, an attorney for Trump Jr., said in a statement.

 “Putting aside the question as to why or by whom such documents, provided to Congress under promises of confidentiality, have been selectively leaked, we can say with confidence that we have no concerns about these documents and any questions raised about them have been easily answered in the appropriate forum.”

-According to the report, these messages are part of a long correspondence between WikiLeaks and Trump Jr., though Trump Jr. reportedly ignored many ofthe messages.
+According to the report, the messages are part of a long correspondence between WikiLeaks and Trump Jr., though Trump Jr. reportedly ignored many of the messages.

 President Trump’s attorney Ty Cobb told Fox News on Monday that he was not aware that Donald Trump Jr.’s attorneys provided these documents to congressional investigators, but said there is likely no legal issue, from what he knows of the documents.